stylify/web/content/docs/integrations/nuxtjs.md

 Nuxt.js is an open source framework that uses Vue.js for making web development simple and powerful.

 The integration uses Stylify CSS packages for Nuxt 2 and Nuxt 3.
-Checkout the guides bellow.
+Check out the guides below.

 <stack-blitz-link link="stylify-nuxtjs-template"></stack-blitz-link>